 The Shanghai Zoo is a pretty good zoo to visit with your family, especially if you have small children.
-If you're worried about your kids being traumatized by the treatment of the animals or the state of their enclosures (a concern of many zoo visitors), don't be.
+If you're worried about your kids being traumatized by the treatment of the animals or the state of their enclosures, don't be.
 The Shanghai Zoo is a decent place with large green areas to run and play in and plenty for kids to do and see.
-It really makes a great day out!

 Name in Chinese: 上海动物园

 Entry Fee: 40rmb - adults / less for students and free for kids under 1.3m